AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 ![Mailchimp UI screenshot showing the Audience group page.](../../assets/catalog/email-marketing/mailchimp-interest-categories/audience-groups.png)

 * Select the Group and check if the selected segments are created as categories with the segment name from Platform, which may be followed by an automatically generated suffix.
   * This destination uses the selected segments' names to create the interest category by leveraging the [[!DNL Mailchimp] Add interest category API](https://mailchimp.com/developer/marketing/api/interest-categories/add-interest-category/).
-If you create a new destination and activate the same segments, because the selected segments' names already exist in [!DNL Mailchimp] the destination adds a suffix to distinguish between the segments.
+If you create a new destination and activate the same segments again, [!DNL Mailchimp Tags] adds a suffix to distinguish between the existing and the new segments.
-* Contacts whose emails did not exist in the group will be added to the newly created category.
+* Contacts whose emails did not exist in the group are added to the newly created category.
-* For contacts that already exist within the group the attribute field data will be updated.
-The contact is also added to the newly created category.
+* For contacts that already exist within the group, the attribute field data will be updated, and the contact added to the newly created category.

 ![Mailchimp UI screenshot showing the Audience group categories.](../../assets/catalog/email-marketing/mailchimp-interest-categories/audience-groups-category.png)